 Equity-Based Compensation.
 The Committee believes in linking long-term incentives to an increase in stock value.
 Accordingly, it awards stock options under the 2004 Plan with an exercise price equal to the fair market value of the underlying stock on the date of grant that vest and become exercisable over time.
-The Committee believes that these options encourage employees to continue to use their best efforts and to remain in the Company's employ.
+The Committee believes that these options encourage employees to continue to use their best efforts and to remain in the Company's employed.
 Options granted to executive officers under the 2004 Plan generally vest and become exercisable in annual 25% increments over a four-year period after grant.

 The Committee relies substantially on management of the Company to make specific recommendations regarding which individuals should receive option grants and the amounts of such grants.
-In 2010, the Committee granted 181,818 options to the Chief Executive Officer as a condition of his employment contract.
-The Named Executive Officer was individually awarded the number of stock options shown in the table headed "Option Grants in Last Fiscal Year" appearing elsewhere in this proxy statement.
+In 2011, the Committee granted 17,600.000 options to Cecil Bond Kyte, the Chief Executive Officer as a condition of his employment contract and revoked 181,818 options previously granted.
+Charles R. Blum, the President and Eugene E. Eichler, the Interim Chief Financial Officer were each granted 1,000,000 options.
+The Named Executive Officers were individually awarded the number of stock options shown in the table headed "Option Grants in Last Fiscal Year" appearing elsewhere in this proxy statement.